dzlab/coursera/Preparing for Google Cloud Certification/Cloud Data Engineer Professional Certificate/Preparing for the Google Cloud Professional Data Engineer Exam/Week 6/README.md

 - [ ] Ingest data to Cloud Storage.
 Use Dataproc for ETL.
 - [ ] Use Pub/Sub to buffer the data, and then use BigQuery for ETL.
 - [x] Use Pub/Sub to buffer the data, and then use Dataflow for ETL.
+> **Correct:** This is correct because the unpredictable data requires a buffer

 **15. Question 15**

 Calculate a running average on streaming data that can arrive late and out of order.

 - [x] Use Pub/Sub and Dataflow with Sliding Time Windows.
+> **Correct:** This is correct because together, Pub/Sub and Dataflow can provide a solution.
 - [ ] Use Pub/Sub and Google Data Studio.
 - [ ] Pub/Sub can guarantee timely arrival and order.
 - [ ] Use Dataflow's built-in timestamps for ordering and filtering.